World Lung Cancer Day

 In addition, lung cancer screening has resulted in finding lung cancers at earlier stages, when the cancer is more likely curable.
 This can also lead to fewer deaths from lung cancer.
 National guidelines recommend patients over the age of 50 who have smoked the equivalent of a pack of cigarettes daily for 20 years (20 pack-years) discuss lung cancer screening with their provider.

 Lung cancer screening is done with a low-dose computed tomography (LDCT) scan of the lungs yearly.
 Sometimes, these scans can detect small nodules in the lungs that may represent early cancers.
 Alliance Cancer Care offers qualified patients LDCT lung scans through our Lung Cancer Screening Program.
-If you or a loved one is interested in learning more about lung cancer screening, we have two local screening programs at Huntsville Hospital and Clearview Cancer Institute.

 Smoking is the leading risk factor for lung cancer, although many patients diagnosed with lung cancer are non-smokers and never smoked.
 In Alabama, approximately 700,000 (18.5%) of our population are smokers, and this rate is increasing among our teenagers (CDC, Behavioral Risk Factor Surveillance System, 2020).
 To help decrease the risk of these very aggressive cancers and improve your overall health, we want to help you or your loved ones quit smoking, and promote a tobacco-free environment in our community.
 If you are a smoker or know someone who is a smoker, the time to quit is NOW.
 Many programs offer free nicotine replacement to help with quitting.